Monday, April 30, 2012

 C: "I can do it, mom" (her favorite phrase right now!)

-She then continues on and cuts "feathers" from paper and then glues them on, adds some real feathers and then pretty much finishes the rest independently (she needed a little help taping the eyes on as they would stick)
+She then continues on and cuts "feathers" from paper and then glues them on, adds some real feathers and then pretty much finishes the rest independently (she needed a little help taping the eyes on so they would stick)

 C:"Look mom, it's like blue bird"